-A squatter is someone who enters an empty home and remains in the property illegally.
+A squatter is someone who enters an empty home and remains there illegally.

-(Breaking and entering is not squatting – it is trespassing.
-The police have powers to remove trespassers immediately – especially if the evidence of forced entry is still present.
-If you see someone breaking into a property, call the police straight away and inform the Neighbourhoods Team on 345 354.)
+'Breaking and entering' is not squatting – it is trespassing.
+The police have powers to remove trespassers immediately – especially if there is evidence of forced entry.

-Although we regularly visit properties we know to be empty, we appreciate information we receive from our tenants on vacant properties that we may not be aware of, as sometimes the first person to know someone is occupying a property without permission is a neighbour.
+Although we regularly visit properties that we know are empty, the first person to know if someone is occupying a home without permission is often a neighbour.

-If you become aware of squatters or unauthorised occupants in a property, we would be grateful if you would let us know by contacting the Neighbourhoods Team on 345 354.
+If you know of squatters or unauthorised occupants in a council home, please let us know by contacting the neighbourhoods team on 01246 345345.
 This information will be treated in confidence.
 We can then start investigations and take the appropriate action.

-The laws on squatting are quite complex.
-In some cases it may take a little while for the council to evict someone who is squatting, although this may not be the same in every case.
+The laws on squatting are quite complicated.
+In some cases it may take a while for us to evict someone who is squatting, although this may not be the same in every case.

 Privately owned properties

 The can't take action to evict squatters or unauthorised occupants in privately owned homes.